TL;DR Answer Box

 - ❌ Requires constant oversight

-Withdraw 4% of your portfolio in year one, adjust for inflation annually.
+Withdraw 4% of your portfolio in year one, then adjust for inflation annually.

 - ✅ Backed by academic research

-- ❌ Life isn’t as linear as this model assumes
+- ❌ Life isn’t as linear as the model assumes

 The Clear Winner: Risk-Based Guardrails